MicrosoftDocs/kaizala-docs/Articles/Business Solutions/Corporate communications/Sample Solutions/SharepointAnnouncementsonKaizala/Display Sharepoint announcements.md

 3. Download the ["SharepointAnnouncemnetOnkaizala-SolutionPackage.zip"](/Articles/Business%20Solutions/Corporate%20communications/Sample%20Solutions/SharepointAnnouncementsonKaizala/SharepointAnnouncementOnKaizala-SolutionPackage.zip) (*This is a Flow package*)
 4. [Import "SharepointAnnouncementsOnkaizala-SolutionPackage.zip" to your Microsoft Flow account](https://flow.microsoft.com/en-us/blog/import-export-bap-packages/)

-> Note- If you have never used Sharepoint or Kaizala connection, first [add connections](https://docs.microsoft.com/en-us/flow/add-manage-connections)
+> Note: If you have never used Sharepoint or Kaizala connection, first [add connections](https://docs.microsoft.com/en-us/flow/add-manage-connections)

 5. Edit the Flow (*Steps as Below*)